Unknownuserfrommars/LightningRoute-Web/README.md

 # LightningRoute-Web
 Lightning Route Web Version - FROM SCRATCH

-**Note that: THIS branch is made completely from scratch, and used some by ZhiDaoAI's code (See Attributions for more), so it uses GPL v3 LICENSE**
+**Note that: THIS branch DOES NOT uses ANY code from ZhiDaoAI (main branch used), so it will be using the MIT License**

 The brand-new mindmap making experience!